nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 Use the printed scheduler address in your code.
 Now, you can scale your computation very easily by just adding more workers (or using one of the other possibilities to scale a `dask` cluster, e.g. via kubernetes, YARN, etc.)

-Distributing work with `dask` us just an example.
+Distributing work with `dask` is just an example.
 If you want to support your own distribution framework, you can create your own `Distributor` class and implement the job scheduling logic.
 Some documentation is available [here](https://tsfresh.readthedocs.io/en/latest/text/tsfresh_on_a_cluster.html).